 Then check server logs.

-Unused accounts are commonly used to hack networks.
+Unused accounts are commonly used to hack computers or networks.
 IT departments and Managed Service providers routinely remove unused accounts to reduce risk.

 Delete all unused accounts today.

-You can check your Active Directory or Office 365 or G Suite admin panel.
+You can check your Active Directory or Microsoft 365 or Google Workspace admin panel.

 Remember to always change passwords or close accounts when an employee leaves.

-Outsource Your IT Management: Once your business has been operating for a while, the time will come when you will need to hire in house or outsourced IT services.
-Outsourcing IT management is considered the only wise alternative to an in-house IT employee.
-It is a cost-effective strategy to protect your business.
+Outsource Your IT Management: Day to day IT management, when done well, is time consuming.
+More small and medium business choose outsourced IT services. or fully managed IT services.
+Outsourcing IT support is a cost-effective strategy to protect your business.
 Outsourcing is the best choice because trained IT professionals practice IT management every day and stay up to date on the constant changes – allowing you to focus on growing your business.

 As a Toronto Managed IT Services Provider, TUCU is the IT department for many local small business teams.
 Learn how we can help you too.
 Check out our IT Management Services and schedule your free consultation today.

 Keep Up With IT